city96/ComfyUI-GGUF/tools/README.md

 You can extract the patch again with `git diff src\llama.cpp > lcpp.patch` if you wish to change something and contribute back.

 > [!WARNING]
+>For hunyuan video, you will have to uncomment the block in convert.py that deals with 5D tensors.
+This will save a **non functional** model to disk first, that you can quantize.
+After quantization, run `fix_5d_tensor.py` to add back the missing key that was saved by the conversion code.
+You will have to edit this file to set the correct paths/architecture.
+This may change in the future.

+> [!WARNING]